f5devcentral/ansible-role-bigiq_onboard/README.md

     bigiq_onboard_license_key:

 License key to use to license the BIG-IQ device.
-If you do not wish to license your device, leave this field empty.
+If you do not wish to license your device, leave this field empty. (use "skipLicense:true" to skip license for BIGIQ >= 7.1)

     bigiq_onboard_hostname: foo.bar.com